vedad/ITA_2014/README.md

    Remove superflous paragraphs.
   * ~~Chapter 2.~~
   * **Chapter 3.**
-  * Chapter 6.
+  * Other chapters where needed.
 * Content (figures)
    Create and add descriptive figures where needed.
   * ~~Chapter 2.~~
   * **Chapter 3.**
-  * Chapter 6.
+  * Other chapters where needed.

 The secondary goals below will be carried out if there's time left.
 * Create and add exercises and solutions to the lecture notes, or make it separate from